 The question arises, how to measure the level of stability in cooperation?
 In this work, we decided to rely on the coalitional excess theory and use the maximum surpluses among players as the metric of stability.
 The maximum surpluses (also called bilateral threats) allowed us to identify the usefulness and interdependence of players.
 To include this metric into the planning model, we formulated the bilevel TEP approach, where the upper-level contains TEP problems for different coalitions of players, and the lower-level states the resulting cooperative game.
 We found that imposing upper and lower bounds on the surpluses of players can significantly improve the stability of cooperation.
-However, this improvement constraints, it becomes possible to suggest a variety of suboptimal expansion plans and find a compromise between the economic efficiency and the stability of cooperation.
+However, this improvement comes at the price of efficiency degradation.
+By varying the game-theoretic constraints, it becomes possible to suggest a variety of suboptimal expansion plans and find a compromise between the economic efficiency and the stability of cooperation.
 We believe that the proposed bilevel approach could be used in numerous applications to justify the effects of sanctions or simulate decentralized planning in a bargaining process.